 Talking about vogue and fashion shows, the image of fit young lady follows our minds.
 However, standards have been shifting and nowadays, in trend not long-legged blondes but sweet grannies.
 In today’s Popsop’s research we are going to inform about who sets such trends, and how it changes human's consciousness and affects on fashion development and marketing.

-Subtle psychology from Whirlpool, John Lewis, Percil, HTC and Bic.
+A subtle psychology from Whirlpool, John Lewis, Percil, HTC, and Bic.

 ‘The Brand Value Growth Matrix’ by The Partners, Lambie-Nairn, and Millward Brown shows that branding is a better investment for businesses than advertising in the long term, if marketing budget is limited.